chaos-mesh/chaos-mesh/doc/run_chaos_mesh.md

 ## Step 3: Apply a chaos experiment

-Running the following commands to apply the experiment config defined in the `.yaml` file:
+Running the following commands to apply the experiment:

 ```bash
 kubectl apply -f pod-failure-example.yaml